tehprofessor/historian/README.md

 - [x] TUI: Black and white mode for light and dark terminals
 - [x] TUI: High contrast mode for light and dark terminals
 - [x] TUI: Hide the search (and view history) by pressing `s` while navigating results
-- [x] Basic CI using Travis (I need to setup a matrix to test copy/paste on different OSes, finalize how I want to test for visual regressions, and support other elixir/otp versions).
 - [x] Delete an item from your archive by name with `Historian.delete_entry/1`
+- [x] Open the TUI directly to your archive `Historian.view_archive/0`
+- [x] Basic CI using Travis (I need to setup a matrix to test copy/paste on different OSes, finalize how I want to test for visual regressions, and support other elixir/otp versions)

 ### Beta 4

+#### Fixes

-- [ ] Fix some terrible names of modules and functions (more so internally but public API could use some love)
+- [ ] Improve terrible names of modules and functions (more so internally but public API could use some love)

+#### Features

+- [ ] Complete documentation in `@moduledoc` so using `h Historian` in IEx is useful
 - [ ] User configurable keyboard bindings
-- [ ] Help screen in the TUI
+- [ ] TUI: Help screen
 - [ ] Change page of the buffer from the TUI
 - [ ] More consistent UI making sure colors, text decorations, copy (verbiage), etc are consistent and coherent

+### Beta 5

 - [ ] Search your archive
+- [ ] Make the `Welcome` TUI screen use `Gettext`
+- [ ] OS specific CI coverage of copy/paste
 - [ ] Improve editing an archive entry experience (even if it's marginally so, as I'm 100% _not_ trying to pack a text editor in this bad-mama-jamma)

 ### TBD

+The following may not make it to the first official non-beta release, and may be included in future versions:

 - [ ] Mix tasks for using Historian without entering IEx
 - [ ] Mix tasks for: exporting, viewing, and backing up both your archive and history
 - [ ] Localization, `Gettext` is in use almost everywhere (probably not used well, but it's my first rodeo with it) except the welcome screen; unfortunately though, I only know English... contributors wanted for localization! :)
-- [ ] Make the `Welcome` TUI screen use `Gettext`
-- [ ] OS specific CI coverage of copy/paste
 - [ ] TUI regression testing
+- [ ] History and archive statistics

 ## Acknowledgements